 Sandy died in Westport on March 3, 1992.
 Her ashes were placed at the Lincoln Memorial Park in Lincoln, Nebraska.
 A foundation in her home state was set up to "memorialize the accomplishments of Sandy Dennis, to perpetuate her commitment to education and the performing arts, to promote cultural activities, and to encourage theatrical education, performance, and professionals".
 A book, "Sandy Dennis: A Personal Memoir," was published posthumously in 1997.

 Born in Rhodesia, Miles' childhood as the son of Major-General John Anderson and writer Daphne Anderson placed him at the heart of historical change in Africa in the 1950s and 60s.
 In 1964, his father was removed by the then-Prime Minister, Ian Smith, for his opposition to the Unilateral Declaration of Independence and, two years later, the family left the country.
 More than forty years on, he continues to support the opposition in what is now Zimbabwe.
 Miles has been acting for stage and screen for many years, perhaps best known in recent times for his television appearances as "Colonel Aidan Dempsey" in ITV's Ultimate Force, "Roger O'Neill" in the award-winning House of Cards, "Terry Fox" in BBC's Holby City and "Colonel Dan Fortune" in the hit series Soldier Soldier.
 His stage appearances in the West End and for the Royal Shakespeare Company have won him acclaim with, amongst others, "The Witch of Edmonton", "The Twin Rivals", "Macbeth", "The Weir", "Oliver!" and "Twelfth Night".
 He was also the first ever man to play "Peter Pan" in Trevor Nunn's acclaimed production.
 He was awarded three British Drama Awards in his first season at Stratford and was nominated for a Laurence Olivier Award for "Sigismund" in Calderon de la Barca's "Life's A Dream".
 He has worked with such Directors as Richard Attenborough, Trevor Nunn, Adrian Noble, Max Stafford-Clark, Sam Mendes, Paul Seed, John Caird, Ian Rickson and Dominic Cooke.
+In 2010 he won the Craig Noel Award for his performance as George in the San Diego Old Globe's production of The Madness of King George and in 2013 he won another Craig Noel award at the same venue for his performance as Shylock in The Merchant of Venice.
 He has two sons, the actor Joe Anderson and 2006 and 2009 World Streetboard Champion, Max Anderson.
 He lives in Los Angeles.

 Trained in music and dance, tiny-framed, pixie-like Judy Carne was born Joyce Botterill in Northampton, England in 1939, the daughter of a grocer.
 Trained in dance, she appeared in music revues as a teenager and changed her name at the advice of a dance teacher.
 Slowly building up a career on British TV, she arrived in America in 1962, the eve of the mid-60s "British invasion," and appeared to good advantage on the TV series Fair Exchange.
 Beginning unobtrusively in film, she developed enough as a light comedienne to score well on the smaller screen and won a regular role on the sitcom The Baileys of Balboa.
 Stardom came with her own romantic comedy series Love on a Rooftop opposite the late Pete Duel.
 The latter series, though short-lived, was quite popular and showcased Carne's appeal to maximum advantage.
 She found herself embraced by America as a cute, pert-nosed Cockney lass with a Peter Pan-like effervescence.